forking-altcoins/C4T/contrib/masternodesetup/README.md

 You need to get **"status" : 4**

-## Congratulations your Sapphire node it's running
+## Congratulations your Coin4Trade node it's running